stephenp-data/Data-Analysis-Portfolio/end-to-end-business-analysis/README.md

 - A small percentage of products drive the majority of revenue

 ## RECOMMENDATIONS
-- Increase inventory and marketing spend ahead of peak seasons
+- Increase inventory for key performers and marketing spend ahead of peak seasons.
+- Prioritize Q4 marketing budget on single-product ad groups revolving around best performing products for ease of scalability (and the option to pivot if necessary)
-- Focus retention efforts on high-value customers
+- Focus retention efforts on high-value customers through retargeting campaigns